Isa Briones: Film and television

 Briones began her acting career as a child in 2008.
 She appeared in television commercials and played supporting roles in feature films including Brown Soup Thing, Takers and Lonely Boy.

 For a television pilot in 2010, Briones played one of three children of a single mother moonlighting as a drug kingpin in Beverly Hills.

 In 2018, she appeared along with her father in an episode of The Assassination of Gianni Versace: American Crime Story.

 In 2019, Briones was cast in Star Trek: Picard as two sets of synthetic twins: Dahj and Soji, and Jana and Sutra.
 Briones sent tapes of herself to audition for the web television series while she was playing multiple roles on stage in Hamilton, and learned during the process that she would portray twins in the series.
 She made her debut as both Dahj and Soji during the season premiere in January 2020.
 Sutra is introduced in episode nine.

-Briones said she identified most closely with Soji who, after Romulan attacks, learns she is not human but rather an android created from a remnant of Data: "I think that's a very relatable story as a mixed person, deciding that you can be... both Filipino and white, and you can be both synthetic and human, if that's how you feel inside."
-Sutra presented a different direction for Briones, who chose a similar look to Data, and the novel challenge of acting opposite herself as Soji.

 In his review of the series' debut episode, Entertainment Weekly's Darren Franich called its plot developments "shock tactics" and Dahj "vacant".
 Scott Collura of IGN wrote that Soji is effectively a plot device, but Briones "gives it her all week after week, reacting best she can to Soji's changing status quo".
-Keith DeCandido from Tor.com said her performance improved with each episode; "her confused post-activation Soji is her best work".

-Paramount+ confirmed in April 2021 that Briones would return for the series' second season, in which she added a new character, Kore, genetically engineered "daughter" of 21st century geneticist Adam Soong (Brent Spiner).
-In the season finale "Farewell", Kore frees herself from Soong's influence and is recruited by Wesley Crusher (Wil Wheaton) to join the Travelers.
+Keith DeCandido from Tor.com said her performance improved with each episode; "her confused post-activation Soji is her best work". in which she added a new character, Kore, genetically engineered "daughter" of 21st century geneticist Adam Soong (Brent Spiner).

+In July 2020, Briones took part in the Star Trek Universe Virtual Panel for Comic-Con@Home, the virtual event that replaced San Diego Comic-Con in 2020.

-Briones confirmed on May 6, 2022, that Soji will not be returning for the series' third season.
+Briones confirmed on May 6, 2022, that Soji would not be returning for the series' third season.

 In October, Briones was added to the cast of the Disney+ series Goosebumps, based on the novels by R. L. Stine.
-Briones plays Jane, a bookworm thought by her high-school classmates to be a snob.
+Briones plays Margot, a bookworm thought by her high-school classmates to be a snob.

+Briones joined the cast of the medical drama The Pitt in 2024 as Dr. Trinity Santos, a self-assured and abrasive intern.